trhgquan/sbert-sentence-similarity/INSTALL.md

 # Installation
-Create virtual environment so that you don't have to install any additional packages in your real workspace:
+Create a virtual environment so that you don't have to install any additional packages in your real workspace
 ```
 python -m venv venv
 ```